-ERI TIFICATE OF LIA BILITY INS URANC E DATE (MMDD/YYYY)
+ACORD CI ERTIF ICATE OF LIA BILITY INS URANC E DATE (MM/DD/YYYY)

-THIS CERTIFICATE IS ISSUED AS A CERTIFICATE DOES NOT AFFIRMAT BELOW.
-THIS CERTIFICATE OF IN REPRESENTATIVE OR PRODUCER, A IVEL Y Y OR NEGATIVELY AMEND, NCE DOES NOT CONSTITU EXTEND OR ALT ER THE CO VERAGE AFFORDED BY THE POLICIES
+THIS CERTIFICATE IS ISSUED AS A MATTER OF INFORMATION ONLY AND CONFERS NO RIGHTS UPON THE CERTIFICATE HOLDER.
+THIS CERTIFICATE DOES NOT AFFIRMATIVELY OR NEGATIVELY AMEND, EXTEND OR ALTER THE COVERAGE AFFORDED BY THE POLICIES BELOW.
+THIS CERTIFICATE OF INSURANCE DOES NOT CONSTITUTE A CONTRACT BETWEEN THE ISSUING INSURER(S), AUTHORIZED REPRESENTATIVE OR PRODUCER, AND THE CERTIFICATE HOLDER.
+IMPORTANT: If the certificate holder is an ADDITIONAL INSURED, the policy(les) must be endorsed.
+If SUBROGATION IS WAIVED, subject to the terms and conditions of the policy, certain policies may require an endorsement.
+A statement on this certificate does not confer rights to the

-IMPORTANT: If the certificate holder the terms and conditions of the policy certificate holder in lieu of such endor , certi ain policies may require an e
+certificate holder in lieu of such endor sement(s) .

-PRODUCER oonio ուղօյ.
 CONTACT

+PRODUCER NAME:

-NAME: PHONE (A/C, No, Ext): (A/C, No):
+PHONE (AJC, No, Ext): (A/C, No):

-E-MAIL ADDRESS: 1
+E-MAIL ADDRESS:

-SURER(S) AFFOR DING COVERAGE NAIC #
+IN SURER(S) AFFOR ROING COVERAGE NAIC #

-NSURED INSURER A : 11

-REGRED INSURER B :
+INSURER A: 7/

+INSURED INSURER B: // \

-INSURER C : ACA
+INSURER C:

-INSURER D : ,
+INSURER D:

-INSURER E :
+INSURER E : }

+INSURER F:)

-TIER ATE NUMBER INSURER F : REVISION NUMBER:
+COVERACES TIEICATE E NIIMBED.
+INSURER P / REVISION NUMBER:

+E NUMBER: VE BEEN ISOLIED TO O THE INDITION E BOLICY DEDICE
-COVERAGES CER THIS IS TO CERTIFY THAT THE POLICIES ATE NUMBER: VE REEN MOLIED TO E POLICY PERIOD

-INDICATED.
-NOTWITHSTANDING ANY R CERTIFICATE MAY BE ISSUED OR MAY EXCLUSIONS AND CONDITIONS OF SUCH EQUIR PERT/ EMENT, TERM OR CONDITION AIN, THE INSURANCE AFFORE OF ANY CONTRACT OR OTHER I DOQUMENT WITH RESPEC T TO WHICH THIS
+THIS IS TO CERTIFY THAT THE POLICIES INDICATED.
+NOTWITHSTANDING ANY RI CERTIFICATE MAY BE ISSUED OR MAY EXCLUSIONS AND CONDITIONS OF SUCH PERTAIN, POLICIES.
+THE INSURANCE AFFORD ED BY THE POLICIE BEEN REDUCED BY RAID CLAIMS D HEREIN IS SUBJECT TO T TO WHICH THIS

-VSR ADOL SUBR POLICY EFF PAID GLAMS LIMITS

-TR TYPE OF INSURANCE COMMERCIAL GENERAL LIABILITY INSD WVD POLICY NUMBER (MM/DD/mm) (NNODM'ST)
+LTR TYPE OF INSURANCE INSD WVD POLICY NUMBER POLICY EFF (MAYDDAYYPA) LIMITS

-5 $\langle V \rangle$ $\rangle/$ DAMAGE TO RENTED 5
+COMMERCIAL GENERAL LIABILITY 6 5/ \$

-CLAIMS-MADE OCCUR V 5
+CLAIMS-MADE OCCUR PREMISES (Ea occurrence) \$

-5

-5
+\$

+/ / ^ PERSONAL & ADV INJURY \$

-GENL AGGREGATE LIMIT APPLIES PER: 8 GENERAL AGGREGATE \$
+GENT.
+AGGREGATE LIMIT APPLIES PER: 11 ·

-POLICY JECT LOC 5

-OTHER: 5 \$
+POUCY PRO LOC ,

+/ // / \$ \$

+OTHER: AUTOMOBILE LIABILITY 6 111 7

-AUTOMOBILE LIABILITY 9 (En accident) \$
+AUTOMOBILE LIABILITY ~ / W 11) (Ea accident) \$

-ANY AUTO BODILY INJURY (Per person) \$
+ANY AUTO ALL OWNED SCHEDULED 11/ \$

-ALL OWNED SCHEDULED AUTOS NON-CONNED > BODILY INJURY (Per accident) \$
+ALL OWNED SCHEDULED AUTOS NON-OWNED \$

 HIRED AUTOS AUTOS PROPERTY DAMAGE (Per accident) \$

-1 \$
+\$

-UMBRELLA LIAB OCCUR $\geq$ EACH OCCURRENCE 5
+UMBRELLA LIAB OCCUR / / EACH OCCURRENCE \$

-EXCESS LIAR CLAIMS MADE AGGREGATE 5
+EXCESS LIAS CLAIMS-MADE AGGREGATE \$

-DED RETENTION \$ Q 1 5
+DED RETENTION \$ 1 16 Y \$

-AND EMPLOYERS LASILITY 5 PER STATUTE ER
+WORKERS COMPENSATION PER OTH-

-ANY PROPRIETOR/PARTNER/EXECUTIVE NIA E.L.
-EACH ACCIDENT 5
+AND EMPLOYERS LIABILITY ANY PROPRIETOR/PARTNER/EXECUTIVE \$

-(Mandatory in NH) E.L.
-DISEASE - EA EMPLOYEE 5
+(Mandatory in NH) N/A ·

-If yes, describe under DESCRIPTION OF OPERATIONS beige E.L.
-DISEASE - POLICY LIMIT 5
+If yes, describe under DESCRIPTION OF OPERATIONS below \$

+The state of the s \vdash EL BIOGRAF - FOLIOT LIMIT •

+DESCRIPTION OF OPERATIONS 11 OCT TIONS ER (1000 NAME AND DESCRIPTION OF THE PERSON OF THE PE 4. mm b. a

-DESCRIPTION OF OPERATIONS / LOCATIONS / VEHIC LES (A CORD 101, Additional Remarks Sched ule, may be attached if mo re space is requi red)
+DESCRIPTION OF OPERATIONS / LOCATIONS / VEHIC LES (ACOR D 101, Additional Remarks Schedu ile, may be attached if mo ore space is requi red)

-CERTIFICATE HOLDER CANCELLATION
+CERTIFICATE HOLDER CAN 1

+CANCELLATION

-N DATE TH ESCRIBED POLICIES BE CA EREOF, NOTICE WILL BU Y PROVISIONS.
+N DATE TH ESCRIBED POLICIES BE CA EREOF, NOTICE WILL BE CY PROVISIONS.

-AUTHORIZED REPRES INTATIVE

-1
+7

-@ 19 88-2014 AC ORD CORPORATION.
-A ll rights reserved
+• 0.19 988-2014 AC ORD CORPORATION.
+A II rights reserved